Kudaes/EPI/README.md

 ## No Loader - Custom payload

-If you just want to directly execute your shellcode without using the Loader, you have to replace the value of the `bytes` variable (`EPI::src::main.rs:13`) with the hexadecimal content of your payload.
+If you just want to directly execute your custom shellcode without using the Loader, you have to replace the value of the `bytes` variable (`EPI::src::main.rs:13`) with the hexadecimal content of your payload.
 Then, compile the project and run the tool:

 	C:\Users\User\Desktop\EPI\EPI> cargo build --release
 	C:\Users\User\Desktop\EPI\EPI\target\release> epi.exe -h